 Whether you only have a few hours a year or are looking for something more regular, volunteering is a great way to enhance your experience at King's College London: meet new people, make a difference, improve your wellbeing and gain valuable employability skills.

-As a student you can gain recognition for the time that you spend volunteering whilst at King's through the KCLSU Volunteering record or the King's Experience London Award and Global Award.
+Students and staff can now sign up to King's Volunteering.
+As a student you can also gain recognition for the time that you spend volunteering whilst at King's through the King's Experience London Award and Global Award.

 Gain recognition for your volunteering: King's Experience Awards